peterbruun/tmle_donor_sex_study/README.md

 # tmle_donor_sex_study

-Analyses code to reproduce the study: "Estimating the effect of donor sex on red blood cell transfused patient mortality: a retrospective cohort study using a targeted learning and emulated trials-based approach".
+Analyses code to reproduce the analyses from the paper: "Estimating the effect of donor sex on red blood cell transfused patient mortality: a retrospective cohort study using a targeted learning and emulated trials-based approach".

 If the code or parts of it is used for another study please considered citing the paper: